 As we see on the maps above, using one fulfillment center leaves the rest of the country paying more for shipments (because they are shipping to higher zones).

 Using three fulfillment centers in major cities around the country reduces the higher zones (and also reduces shipping costs).

 If you’re looking to maximize efficiency, you need to factor in more than just one urban fulfillment center.
 Learn more by viewing the webinar recording of “How to Transform Your Logistics Using Distributed Inventory.”

 Selling products online lets you reach customers all over the world at all times of the day.
 Though you can work from anywhere when you run an ecommerce store, your fulfillment centers should be located where you can most efficiently ship to the greatest number of customers.
 To maximize this, you will want to use multiple fulfillment centers in highly populated areas.

-If you’re looking for a 3PL with fulfillment centers in big cities across the US, ShipBob owns and operates facilities in Chicago, Brooklyn, LA, San Francisco, and Dallas.
+If you’re looking for a 3PL with fulfillment centers in big cities across the US, ShipBob owns and operates facilities across the country in Chicago, LA, San Francisco, Dallas, and Pennsylvania.
 You can utilize our strategic geographic footprint and split your inventory across the country to reduce your transit times and shipping costs.
 This includes seamless communication across fulfillment centers and the ability to automate alerts to let you know when it’s time to replenish inventory for each SKU at each facility.